 Estate Planning is not for Dummies

 If you think that you will be saving a few dollars by using forms found on the Internet or in an “Estate Planning for Dummies” book to prepare your estate plan, your family will be in for a rude awakening when they learn that part of your Will, Trust or financial or medical power of attorney is legally invalid.
+The stakes are high, since you don't want to leave things intestate.

 When that happens, the dollars you thought you saved by “doing it yourself,” and possibly thousands more that you had intended for your loved ones, will be spent working with an estate planning attorney to fix those mistakes.